-The Organisation applies the best practice standards in the recruitment and screening of our people.
+The Organisation applies the best practice standards in the recruitment and screening of our people and is in accordance with our Quality System Procedure - Staff Management.

-All of our people are screened prior to commencement of employment and must provide a recent (within the last 6 months) National Police Clearance, and once employed must maintain its currency.
-All of our people must maintain and provide current Working with Children Checks applicable to state legislative requirement.
+To ensure we engage the most suitable applicants who may be required to work with young people, all of our people are screened prior to commencement of employment and must provide a recent (within the last six months) National Police Clearance, and once employed must maintain its currency.

+All of our people must maintain and provide current Working with Children Checks applicable to state legislative requirements.